-It is prohibited to eat inside of Machu Picchu so please be sure to fuel up before approach as the altitude and depending on how lucky you are, the sun, can and will beat you down.
-You can however, bring in water, so be sure to pack your own bottle(s) to keep yourself hydrated.
-Also, pack sunscreen, despite my brining mine and reapplying, I still managed to get sunburn, as well as a hat, glasses and comfortable walking/hiking shoes.
+It is prohibited to eat inside of Machu Picchu so please be sure to fuel up before approaching as the altitude and depending on how lucky you are, the sun, can and will beat you down.
+You can, however, bring in water, so be sure to pack your own bottle(s) to keep yourself hydrated.
+Also, pack sunscreen, despite my bringing mine and reapplying, I still managed to get a sunburn, as well as a hat, glasses, and comfortable walking/hiking shoes.
 Whether or not you are hiking the mountains inside of Machu Picchu, you must have sturdy, comfortable shoes.
 Converses or sandals will not cut it.

 You can also get a really cool Machu Picchu stamp in your passport, for free!
 For those like me, who are obsessed over those coveted passport stamps.

 By happenstance, our tour turned into a private one as we were the only ones in our group.
-Via us organizing and purchasing our tickets to Machu Picchu through Gilber, we were also granted a tour guide whom was extremely knowledgeable of Machu Picchu.
-Our guide was able to teach us of the history of Machu Picchu, importance of the mountains and, of the Incan Culture.
+Via us organizing and purchasing our tickets to Machu Picchu through Gilber, we were also granted a tour guide who was extremely knowledgeable of Machu Picchu.
+Our guide was able to teach us about the history of Machu Picchu, the importance of the mountains and, the Incan Culture.
 The guide is not necessary, and many others were there sans a guide but, we appreciated ours for the knowledge he was able to share.

 We lucked up with an unusually sunny, extremely warm day, free of rain or clouds!